AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is viewing the [!DNL API Explorer] and clicks on an endpoint, the endpoint information does not display.

-**Issues with Details button when using the Home Calendar**
+**Issues with [!UICONTROL Details] button when using the [!UICONTROL Home Calendar]**

 *Home*

-When a user is using the Home Calendar and clicks on a task, one of the following may occur:
+When a user is using the [!UICONTROL Home Calendar] and clicks on a task, one of the following may occur:

 * The [!UICONTROL Details] button appears briefly, then disappears.
 The user cannot access the details.
 * The [!UICONTROL Details] button does not appear.
 The user cannot access the details.